apache/mxnet/docs/api/python/ndarray/sparse.md

 The `CSRNDArray` and `RowSparseNDArray` API, defined in the `ndarray.sparse` package, provides imperative sparse tensor operations on CPU.

-An `CSRNDArray` represents a two-dimensional, fixed-size array in compressed sparse row format.
+An `CSRNDArray` inherits from `NDArray`, and represents a two-dimensional, fixed-size array in compressed sparse row format.

 ```python
 >>> x = mx.nd.array([[1, 0], [0, 0], [2, 3]])